teoelipse/safe-utils/README.md

 The project is a fork of [@pcaversaccio](https://x.com/pcaversaccio) bash script, full details of such script README can be found at [its original reository](https://github.com/pcaversaccio/safe-tx-hashes-util/blob/main/README.md).

+## Disclaimer

+This is a fork of a script by [@pcaversaccio](https://github.com/pcaversaccio/safe-tx-hashes-util) that adds a user interface.
+It has not been subject to any security assessment and is therefore not suitable for production use.
+Any use of the tool is at your own risk in accordance with our [Terms of Service](https://www.openzeppelin.com/tos).

+This tool is intended to be used as a proof of concept and feedback and contributions are welcome.
+While there are few dependencies, you should always do your own investigation and [run the tool locally](https://github.com/openzeppelin/safe-utils?tab=readme-ov-file#run-locally) where possible.

 ## Prerequisites

 Before you begin, ensure you have the following installed: